Haoyu-R/Festo_Assistant/README.md

 ## Test
-* Test on some questions out of scope
+* Test on some questions out of scope, the answers from the app are correct and same
 ```
 * please help with my ice cream it's dripping
 * no wait go back i want a dripping ice cream but a cone that catches it so you can drink the ice cream later